rancherfederal/carbide-docs/docs/registry-docs/rancher-config.md

 ## Configuring Cert Manager

-As Rancher has a dependency on Cert Manager, you'll need to update your Helm install of Cert Manager to use SSF images that are validated/signed.
+As Rancher has a dependency on Cert Manager, you'll need to update your Helm install of Cert Manager to use Carbide Secured Registry (CSR) images that are validated and signed by Rancher Government.

-If you're following Rancher's [Connected](https://rancher.com/docs/rancher/v2.6/en/installation/install-rancher-on-k8s/#4-install-cert-manager) installation instructions, you'll need to follow the next steps to use the SSF images for cert-manager.
+If you're following Rancher's [Connected](https://rancher.com/docs/rancher/v2.6/en/installation/install-rancher-on-k8s/#4-install-cert-manager) installation instructions, you'll need to follow the next steps to use the Carbide Secured Registry (CSR) images for cert-manager.

-If using the [Airgapped](https://rancher.com/docs/rancher/v2.6/en/installation/other-installation-methods/air-gap/install-rancher/#1-add-the-cert-manager-repo) instructions, make sure you've pulled the [SSF cert-manager images](pulling-images.md) to your local/airgapped registry.
+If using the [Airgapped](https://rancher.com/docs/rancher/v2.6/en/installation/other-installation-methods/air-gap/install-rancher/#1-add-the-cert-manager-repo) instructions, make sure you've pulled the [cert-manager images](pulling-images.md) to your local/airgapped registry.

 ### Cert Manager Helm Install